Bira/octopus-carnival/_drafts/wir-mm-4e-nightmare.md

 it choose between service and death.
 Therefore, having a nightmare of your own is a sign that you're a badass in addition to being an edgelord.

-Though they are native to the shadowfell, their high resistance to fire and general appearance make me think they have something of Hell in them as well.
+Though they are native to the Shadowfell, their high resistance to fire and fiery appearance make me think they have something of Hell in them as well.

 ## The Numbers